Cost & Aid

 There are three major student loan programs that can help with your cost of attendance.

-• You can apply for a Federal Direct Loan (also known as a Stafford Loan) regardless of your financial need or credit history.
+• You can apply for a Federal Direct Unsubsidized Loan regardless of your financial need or credit history.

-• You can borrow up to your estimated cost of attendance, minus any other financial aid you receive, with a Graduate PLUS Loan.
+• You can borrow up to your estimated cost of attendance, minus any other financial aid you receive, with a Federal Direct Graduate PLUS Loan.

 • You can be considered for a Health Professions Loan simply by providing parent data on your FAFSA.
 Health Professions Loans are need-based, competitive loans available to students pursuing degrees in optometry, dentistry, pharmacy, or medicine.